 If wasting time was a sport would you be a gold medallist?
 As it isn’t, and your time is finite, and a valuable commodity you can never get back, it makes sense to use it wisely.
 If you unintentionally, or intentionally, get sidetracked with an interesting but unimportant task, you have that nasty virus called wasting time.
 Maybe you have critical projects to work on, yet a seemingly urgent email or task pulls you away?
 Suddenly, your deadline is looming, and you feel that all too familiar a sense of panic.
 Furthermore, this panic propels you into massive action as you have no option but to get it done?
 As a result, you are left wondering why you fall victim to this self-sabotaging pattern again, wasting time?
 Well, there is a reason for this.You waste time due to a phenomenon called the urgency effect.
 Click To Tweet

-You waste time due to a phenomenon called the urgency effect
+Wasting time occurs due to a phenomenon called the urgency effect

 Your brain prioritises instant satisfaction over long-term rewards, and is driven by what it considers to be urgency.
 You are more likely to perform urgent, smaller tasks with a deadline instead of working on important tasks with no immediate time constraint or imminent deadline.
 Even if the smaller task feels more arduous than the larger one, which has negative consequences if you don’t complete it, we instinctively choose the smaller urgent tasks.
 It is one of the reasons we don’t always do the things we know we should.

 How to stop wasting time and get more done

 - Use the following two questions to help you create additional habits of focus and avoid wasting time.

 ‘What am I working towards?’

 ‘What are my highest values that drive my life?’